 As you shop and get motorcycle insurance quotes you may find that you need more than what is required.
 Uninsured motorist coverage and collision coverage, among other optional coverages, are also available.
 If you have a loan on your motorcycle, the loan company might require you to get more insurance.
 You may also want to consider purchasing higher liability limits.

 Every rider younger than 18 must wear a helmet.
 Ask your insurance company if they will give you a discount for wearing a helmet, or for taking a safety course.

-Having no proof of insurance is a serious problem in the state, which has the highest national percentage of uninsured drivers (29%, according to the Insurance Information Institute).
+Having no insurance is a serious problem in the state, which has the highest national percentage of uninsured drivers.

 - Criminal charges.